10.1 Synopsis of Graduate Studies at Illinois Institute of Technology

 - It is the duty of the examining committee members to inform the student of all regulations governing the degree sought.
 This does not absolve the student from the responsibility of becoming informed of the regulations.

-- The committee should meet with the student to discuss the progress in his/her program of study.
+- The committee should meet with the student to discuss the progress in his/her degree program.

 - The committee should meet with the student, as part of the Comprehensive Examination, to discuss a thesis or dissertation topic and to approve this topic and the plans for carrying out the research.